Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Identification

-HK assume that the support of $x_{t}$ is overlapping over time, so the differences in regressors across different time periods have a positive density in a neighborhood of 0.
-If $x_{t}$ varies across individuals as well as over time, Assumption \hyperref[Assumption:SI]{SI} requires the distribution of $x_t$ to be time stationary, conditional on $\alpha$.
-However, evidence presented in \cite*{HonoreTamer2006} implies that some additional assumption is needed, to achieve point identification without doing element-by-element match, as in HK.
+HK assume that the support of $x_{t}$ is overlapping over time, so the differences in the regressors across different time periods have a positive density in a neighborhood of zero.
+However, evidence presented in \cite*{HonoreTamer2006} implies that some additional assumption is needed to achieve point identification without performing an element-by-element match, as in HK.
 Indeed, Assumption \hyperref[Assumption:SI]{SI} is the extra condition needed for our approach, compared with the semiparametric estimator in HK.

 Under Assumptions \hyperref[Assumption:HK]{A} and \hyperref[Assumption:SI]{SI}, the identification of $\theta$ proceeds in two steps.
-Proposition \ref{Lemma:beta} demonstrates that $\beta$ can be identified based on moment inequality (\ref{idinequality}), and Proposition \ref{Lemma:gamma} establishes the identification of $\gamma$ by matching the value of the index function $x_{t}^{\prime}\beta$ in different time periods.
+Proposition \ref{Lemma:beta} demonstrates that $\beta$ can be identified based on moment inequality (\ref{idinequality}), and Proposition \ref{Lemma:gamma} establishes the identification of $\gamma$ by matching the value of the index function $x_{t}^{\prime}\beta$ in different periods.

 \begin{proposition} [Identification of $\beta$] Assume $T \geq 4$.
 For all $s,t\in\mathcal{T}$ such that $t\geq s+2$, define